JellePiepenbrock/neural-synthesis/README.md

 ### What you need
 - It would be best if you install the Conda (https://docs.conda.io/en/latest/) package management system .
 - A GPU with NVIDIA drivers that at least support CUDA 10.1 (if you have Ampere architecture GPUs, see below.)
-- Linux (tested on Ubuntu 20.04, NVIDIA DGX Server Version 5.2.0 and Manjaro 22)
+- Linux (tested on Ubuntu 20.04, NVIDIA DGX Server Version 5.2.0 and Manjaro 22 systems)
 - GLIBC_2.29 version or higher (check with "ldd --version"); if you have a recent OS (2019) it should be there.

 ### Installs & Commands